TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 You need to give the connection a **Name** first.
 If you configure more than one connection, this name is used to distinguish between them when you use the app.

-The **URL** is the URL you use to access Azure DevOps, e.g. https://mycompany.visualstudio.com.
+The **URL** is the URL you use to access Azure DevOps, e.g. https://dev.azure.com/yourcompany.

+You get the value for the **PAT Token** field from Azure DevOps.
+Click the **Documentation** if you need help creating one.

 You'll be asked to enter your credentials in a moment.